 Crypto Wallets: The Best With Lowest Fees

-A Bitcoin wallet is a software app that allows you to store your Bitcoins.
+Crypto wallets are software applications that allow you to store your cryptocurrencies.
 Since Bitcoin is a cryptocurrency and only exists digitally, users need a Bitcoin wallet to store their crypto coins safely.
 While there are many different types of digital wallets out there, the best Bitcoin wallets have many features that benefit the user, such as low transaction fees.

-Exchanges, such as Coinbase and Kraken, offer people a wallet to store assets and secure their private key code.
-Today, there are over 200 cryptocurrency exchanges that transactions.
+Exchanges, such as Coinbase and Binance, offer people a wallet to store assets and secure their private key codes.
+Today, there are over 200 cryptocurrency exchanges that transact.
 But the bulk of transactions around the world is conducted largely on only 10 of them.

 With that said, it is important to remember that everyone needs to choose their exchange carefully to get low transaction fees.